 With TikTok creators funneling their audience to Instagram in fear of losing their platform and the seemingly imminent censorship of the TikTok app, there couldn’t have been a better time for Instagram to break into the market with a new product.

 Instagram’s Reels is nearly an exact replica of TikTok.
-Users can upload their own 15-second videos that can be accompanied to songs.
-Instagram uses its Discover page to showcase Reels where users can access a feed of videos similar to TikTok’s “For You” page.
+Users can upload their own 15 second videos that can be accompanied to songs.
+Instagram uses their Discover page to showcase Reels where users can access a feed of videos similar to TikTok’s “For You” page.

 After a short review, it is impressive how perfectly Reels has positioned itself as a competitor and possibly a suitable replacement to TikTok if the ban becomes effective.
 The only problem is that Reels does get lost in the sea of Instagram features like stories, pictures, IGTV, and regular videos.
 This should be a simple issue for the Facebook owned media giant to solve and it will be exciting to see what will happen in the future as Instagram makes another grab in the social media market space.